Karl Theodor Ernst von Siebold: Biography

-He was born at Würzburg, Bavaria, the son of Elias von Siebild (sic), a professor of obstetrics, and his wife, Sophie von Schaffer.
+He was born at Würzburg in the Electorate of Bavaria, the son of Elias von Siebild (sic), a professor of obstetrics, and his wife, Sophie von Schaffer.
 He was educated in Würzburg and the Gymnasium zum Grauen Kloster in Berlin.

 Von Siebold studied medicine and science chiefly at the University of Berlin (under K. A. Rudolphi) and also at Göttingen (under Johann Friedrich Blumenbach), submitting a thesis on the metamorphosis of the salamander.
 In 1831 he began to practice medicine in Heilsberg, East Prussia (now Lidzbark Warmiński), moving in 1834 to Königsberg, and then in the same year to be Director of the Midwifery School in Danzig.

 He became professor of zoology, comparative anatomy and veterinary science at Erlangen in 1840, professor of zoology and physiology at Freiburg in 1845, professor of physiology at Breslau in 1850, and professor of zoology and comparative anatomy at the Maximilians-Universität in Munich in 1853.
 In Munich, he later received the additional duties as professor of zoology and director of the zoological and zootomical cabinet.

 He was elected a member of the Royal Swedish Academy of Sciences in 1856.
 He was elected as a member to the American Philosophical Society in 1869.

 He died in Munich on 7 April 1885.
 He was considered “an industrious and critical observer and ... as his biographer justly calls him, the Nestor of German zoology”.